forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

     - *Debugged Library:* Provides additional debugging information for identifying and resolving issues during runtime.
     - *libAsan (Android 8.1+):* A memory error detector tool identifying issues like buffer overflows, use-after-free, and memory corruptions.
   - **ASan Issue or Crash Handling Workflow:**
-    - Triggering Crash Issue Handling: Kernel or ASan triggers a crash signal, invoking `debuggerd_signal_handler()` in the debugged library to handle crash issue information.
+    - Triggering Crash Issue Handling: Kernel or ASan triggers a crash signal, invoking debuggerd_signal_handler() in the debugged library to handle crash issue information.
-    - Debuggerd Dispatch Pseudo Thread: `debuggerd_signal_handler()` creates `debuggerd_dispatch_pseudo_thread`, which initiates the crashdump process, transferring crash issue information via a Pipe.
+    - Debuggerd Dispatch Pseudo Thread: debuggerd_signal_handler() creates debuggerd_dispatch_pseudo_thread, which initiates the crashdump process, transferring crash issue information via a Pipe.
-    - Log Handling: Crashdump uses UDS to send crash issue information to tombstoned daemon for logging at `/data/tombstone`.
+    - Log Handling: Crashdump uses UDS to send crash issue information to tombstoned daemon for logging at /data/tombstone.
 Additionally, it sends information to AMS for logging.
     - AMS Crash Handling: AMS has a NativeCrashListener thread observing crashes through a UDS socket.
-If it receives crash issue information from the crashdump process, it creates a NativeCrashReport thread and calls `handleApplicationCrashInner()` for further handling.
+If it receives crash issue information from the crashdump process, it creates a NativeCrashReport thread and calls handleApplicationCrashInner() for further handling.
-    - DropBoxManagerService Log Creation: Similar to Java code handling, the crash log is placed in the `/data/dropbox` folder.
+    - DropBoxManagerService Log Creation: Similar to Java code handling, the crash log is placed in the /data/dropbox folder.

 ## 5.2 App Access to Issues Log